In This Article

 When to Seek Urgent Care for Tooth Pain

 It is best to talk to your dentist about when to call on urgent care.
 A Google search cannot keep you safe.
 If you have dental work done your dentist can tell you how much pain to expect afterward and how to handle it.
 If you have sudden pain from an injury or that is unknown, call your dentist immediately, as well.
 Many dentists have emergency numbers that you can call to get advice about your pain.
-If pain is spreading from you tooth to your jaw or neck, go straight to urgent care.
+If pain is spreading from your tooth to your jaw or neck, go straight to urgent care.
 A severe headache can also indicate a dangerous situation.
 It is best to get a medical opinion when tooth pain is involved.
 Do not rely on an internet search for this situation.

 Can I go to Urgent Care for Tooth Pain?

 You can go do urgent care for tooth pain.
 They are, however, limited to basic treatment options.
 They can check your vital signs and see if anything looks infected.
 You need to visit a dentist as soon as possible for a proper diagnosis and treatment plan.

 What care should be taken after root canal treatment?

-Your dentist may send you home with pain killer and instructions to put ice on your face.
+Your dentist may send you home with a pain killer and instructions to put ice on your face.
 Soreness often happens because your mouth is open for a long period of time.
 Your jaw may be sore.
 Most people feel better after a root canal treatment because the dentist removes the area that causes pain.
-You should also avoid hard or sticky foods until the filing is set and sensitivity declines.
+You should also avoid hard or sticky foods until the filling is set and sensitivity declines.

 Why do cloves help toothache?

 There is a natural anesthetic in clove oil, called eugenol.
 This can help numb the area and decrease inflammation.

 Which is the best pain killer for a toothache?